-Just before Christmas, the beach here in Costa Rica experienced a sudden push of "gallo pescado" which means roosterfish in Spanish.
+Just before Christmas back in 2017 the beach in Costa Rica where I was surfcasting experienced a sudden push of "gallo pescado" which means roosterfish in Spanish.

-From more than a half mile away I could see the roosters (gallos) crushing sardines, mullet and mackerel on the surface.
-It looked like torpedo explosions.
+From more than a half mile away I could see the roosterfish crushing sardines, mullet and mackerel on the surface.
+It looked like torpedo explosions!

 I began running down the beach towards the action.
-I knew this would probably be my last chance to catch a big roosterfish from shore, before I had to fly home to Massachusetts.
+I knew this would probably be my last chance to catch a big roosterfish from shore, before it was time to fly back home to Massachusetts, just in time for Christmas.

-The video above recaps the morning, which included hooking two big gallos/roosters, meeting a bunch of local kids, and enjoying an incredible morning of fishing on one of the most beautiful beaches in the country!
+The video below recaps the morning, which included hooking two big roosterfish, meeting a bunch of local kids, and enjoying an incredible morning of fishing on one of the most beautiful beaches in the country!

 If you are a member of My Fishing Cape Cod and would like to know exactly where I have been fishing in Costa Rica then please click here for a map of where I stayed in Costa Rica.